shubhpratap-dev/Livo-Pronunciation-App/README.md

 # Say It Clearly — Pronunciation Scoring App

-Built for the Livo AI SWE assessment.
-Upload 30–45s of English speech, get a per-word pronunciation score and highlighted transcript.

 See `ARCHITECTURE.md` (or the submitted `ARCHITECTURE.docx`) for the full system design, model choices, scoring methodology, and DPDP compliance notes.